-This list of characters from The Old Curiosity Shop is presented in alphabetical order.
+This list of The Old Curiosity Shop characters is presented in alphabetical order.

 Note: Includes spoilers!